AkshataPatil99/BENS-PIZZA/README.md

-# BENS-PIZZA
+# BENS-PIZZA < br / >
-BEN'S PIZZA: DATABASE DESIGN, SQL, DATA VISUALIZATION.
+BEN'S PIZZA: DATABASE DESIGN, SQL, DATA VISUALIZATION.< br / >
-Overview
+Overview< br / >
 In the culinary industry, knowing client preferences, controlling inventory, and staffing levels to perfection are essential to a restaurant's success.
 In order to gather information that informs strategic decision-making, I examine the workings of a hypothetical restaurant called Ben's restaurant in this data analysis case study.
-I use a visually appealing Tableau Public dashboard to study the complexities of orders, ingredients, pricing, and personnel using SQL.
+I use a visually appealing Tableau Public dashboard to study the complexities of orders, ingredients, pricing, and personnel using SQL.< br / >
-Table Drawing and Data Modelling
+Table Drawing and Data Modelling< br / >
 I start my project by utilising Quick Database Diagrams to sketch tables.
 The relationships between orders, items, addresses, recipes, ingredients, inventories, staff, rota, and shifts were all carefully considered when I developed the data model.
-This helped in minimizing Data Redundancy and efficient data organization.
+This helped in minimizing Data Redundancy and efficient data organization.< br / >
-Data Formatting and Table Preparation
+Data Formatting and Table Preparation< br / >
 I used Excel to format the data after sketching to make sure it was accurate and consistent.
-The carefully chosen tables were then imported into SQL for further examination.
+The carefully chosen tables were then imported into SQL for further examination.< br / >
-Exploratory Data Analysis (EDA) using SQL
+Exploratory Data Analysis (EDA) using SQL< br / >
 I started my analysis by delving into the SQL queries that reveal the narrative concealed in the data.
-These are the main actions and questions that influenced my understanding:
+These are the main actions and questions that influenced my understanding:< br / >
-Dashboard 1: Order and Sales Insights
+Dashboard 1: Order and Sales Insights< br / >
 My first dashboard illuminates critical sales and order metrics.
 It offers a comprehensive view of total orders, sales, items sold, average order value, sales by category, top-selling items, orders by hour, sales by hour, and orders by address.
 Dashboard 2: Ingredient Insights and Cost Analysis
 The second dashboard delves into ingredient-level insights, costs, and inventory management.
 It breaks down total quantity by ingredients, total ingredient cost, calculated pizza cost, and percentage stock remaining by ingredient.